milesizzo/artemis/stations/fighter/README.md

-# artemis
+# artemis - fighter
 Artemis configuration for Fighter.

-NOTE!
-Does *not* require any external joy-to-key type programs!
+Requires Pinnacle Game Profiler to be running.

 Controls are:
 * Main joystick controls dive and yaw